clinaresl/table/README.md

 based on the functionality of tables in LaTeX but extends its functionality in various ways through a very simple interface

-It honours [UTF-8 characters](https://www.utf8-chartable.de/), [ANSI color escape sequences](https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences), full/partial
+It honours [UTF-8 characters](https://www.utf8-chartable.de/), [ANSI color escape sequences](https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences), fixed- and variable-width columns, full/partial
 horizontal rules, various vertical and horizontal alignment options, and multicolumns.

 Remarkably, it prints any *stringer* and as tables are stringers, tables can be nested to any degree.

+While I do not want to delve into the [controversy between tabs and spaces](https://www.youtube.com/watch?v=SsoOG6ZeyUI) this is my position: "*tabs should be used for indentation while spaces should be preferred for alignment*".
+Thus, this package uses spaces for aligning contents and it should then be used with fixed-size fonts.

 # Installation